 - Step 2: Turn on the clippers and let them run for several seconds.
 This will spread the oil around.

-- Step 3: Wipe away any excess oil to ensure that dust, dirt, and clippings do not get gummed up inside the clippers.
+- Step 3: Wipe away any excess oil to ensure that dust, dirt, and clippings do not get gummed inside the clippers.

 Tips: Some of the most popular blade oils include “Wahl Premium Hair Clipper Oil” or “Andis Clipper Oil”.
 Both come in good-sized containers that should last you for quite a while, even if you use your clippers often.

 Properly Aligned Blades

 Hair clippers are designed to have a sharp blade to remove hair.
 Therefore, it should not surprise you that they can stop cutting because of misalignment.
 This can cause it to nick or cut the person who is receiving a haircut.
 How do you know the blade is safe to use?

-To check, you have to hold the clippers sideways and look down their length.
-The blade should be parallel, but slightly back from the teeth tips.
+To check, you must hold the clippers sideways and look down their length.
+The blade should be parallel but slightly back from the teeth tips.
 All the teeth should be straight across as well.
-If imperfections are noticed, you can use a screwdriver to loosen the blade.
+You can use a screwdriver to loosen the blade if imperfections are noticed.
 It doesn’t have to be loosened completely.
 You only need to wiggle the blade to put it back in the right spot.
-The easiest way to ensure the proper placement is to put the taper lever all the way up and work the blade until it is straight.
+The easiest way to ensure the proper placement is to put the taper lever up and work the blade until it is straight.

 Once this is done, you will need to be careful tightening the screws to make sure you do not displace the blade.
 When it is secure, look again to make sure it lines up, and you may even turn it on while running your finger over it to feel for possible rough areas.

 Check Blade Sharpness

-When you get started trimming hair, the last thing you want to do is discover that your blade is not sharp enough to finish the job.
+When you trim your hair, the last thing you want to do is discover that your blade is not sharp enough to finish the job.
 How do you prevent this from happening?
-You should not cut your client’s hair without checking things out, right?
+You should not cut your client’s hair without checking things out.